ipfs/ipfs-docs/docs/concepts/hashing.md

  2.59 GiB / 2.59 GiB [==========================================================================================] 100.00%
 ```

 The string `QmPK1s3pNYLi9ERiq3BDxKa4XosgWwFRQUydHUtz4YgpqB` returned by the `ipfs add` command is the content identifier (CID) of the file `ubuntu-20.04.1-desktop-amd64.iso`.
-We can utilize the [CID Inspector](https://cid.ipfs.io/) to see what the CID includes.
+We can use the [CID Inspector](https://cid.ipfs.io/) to see what the CID includes.
 The actual hash is listed under `DIGEST (HEX)`:

 ```
 NAME: sha2-256